MicrosoftDocs/power-automate-docs/flow-docs/button-flow-with-user-input-tokens.md

 ---
 title: Learn how to automate repetitive tasks with button flows that take user input | Microsoft Docs
-description: Microsoft Flow makes it easy automate repetitive tasks.
+description: Power Automate makes it easy automate repetitive tasks.
 Your flows can even take user input when running a repetitive task.
 services: ''
 suite: flow
 documentationcenter: na